 VIP Pass: admits you to all Festival events Thursday-Sunday (reservations required at the events.)

-Master Class Pass: admits you to all 8 Master Classes (Thursday-Friday).
+Writer’s Craft Series Pass: admits you to all 8 Writer’s Craft sessions (Thursday-Friday).

-Weekend Panel Pass: admits you to over 25 Panel Discussions (Friday-Sunday).
+Literary Discussion Series Pass: admits you to over 25 Literary Discussions (Friday-Sunday).

-Combo Pass: admits you to all Master Classes and all Panel Discussions
+Combo Pass: admits you to all Writer’s Craft sessions and all Literary Discussions.

 Scholar’s Conference Pass: admits you to the Tennessee Williams Scholars Conference held on the Friday of the Festival.
 Typically includes 3 to 4 panels.

-Daily Panel Pass: admits you to the Panel Discussions for that day (Friday, Saturday, or Sunday)
+Literary Discussion Day Pass: admits you to the Literary Discussions for one day (Friday, Saturday, or Sunday).

-Individual Panel Ticket: this individual ticket admits you to one Panel Discussion (not available online–purchase at our box office during the Festival)
+Individual Panel Ticket: this individual ticket admits you to one Literary Discussion (not available online–purchase at our on-site box office during the Festival)

-Special Event Tickets: available for a variety of special events including theater events, workshops, the Tribute Reading, etc.
+Special Event Tickets: available for a variety of special events including coolinary events, Books & Beignets, the Tribute Reading, special interviews and workshops, etc.

 Yes, please contact us at firstname.lastname@example.org for more information.

-- There is no registration cost for the Festival.
-All events are priced individually and are also in packages.
-Our online box office opens a few months before the next Festival, so watch for news on our website or in our e-newsletter.
+- Our online box office opens a few months before the next Festival, so watch for news on our website or in our e-newsletter.

 - Our CONTEST tab has guidelines, submission requirements, prize information, and a list of winners from past years for each of our contests.
 Our contests are designed for emerging writers, and our prizes include cash, publication, Festival passes, a public reading at the next Festival, and more.
 Our typical submission cycle is from June 1 to November.